Planning to fly from Singapore to Taipei soon? Here’s a comprehensive guide we put together for you on how to plan and budget for your Taipei trip.

 |Shoulder||Sep to early Nov||$260 to $350|

-If you’re flexible with travel dates, try going in March, April, October or early November.
-These months offer the best compromise – cheaper flights around the $300 mark, but still pleasant weather.
+If you’re flexible with travel dates, try going in March, April, October or early November instead.
+These months offer the best compromise – historically cheaper flights, but still pleasant weather.

 Scoot, Jetstar, EVA Air, China Airlines and Singapore Airlines all operate direct flights from Singapore to Taipei.
-I usually fly budget, but will opt for the Scoot 787 DreamLiner since it’s a bit more comfy for an almost 5-hour flight.
+In case you don’t remember, Singapore to Taipei direct flights last for 4.5 hours.

 By the way, the international Taipei airport is Taoyuan Airport (TPE), and it’s in the outskirts of Taipei city.
 (Inside Taipei city, there another airport called Taipei Songshan Airport.
 But it only serves domestic flights and mainland China.)

 When you touch down, there’s no need to adjust to Taipei time because Taiwan is in the same time zone as Singapore.

 Taipei hotel – hotels near Taipei Main Metro Station

 Now that you’ve sorted out your flights, the next thing to do is to book your Taipei hotel.
 Here’s a summary table of your Taipei accommodation options: